 Its very possible I could use your work in my gallery or news area.
-However, I will always give the name of your company and a linkback if possible.
+However, I try to always give the name of your company and a linkback if possible.
 I would not post anything that I considered sensitive or I would ask first.
 However, if you have concerns about me posting some of your work, please let me know.
 If you would rather it not be posted, I’m happy to respect your wishes.

 What happens if you go out of business or get hit by a bus?

-I would be very, very sad or dead.
+I would be very, very sad.
+Or dead.